Egocentric bias: Examples

 In a 1993 study conducted in Japan, subjects were asked to write down fair or unfair behaviors that they themselves or others did.
 When writing about fair behavior, they tended to start with the word "I" rather than "others".
 Likewise, they began unfair behaviors with "others" rather than "I".
 This demonstrates that people tend to attribute successes and positive behaviors to themselves, while placing the burden of failures and negative behaviors on others.
-Furthermore, in this study there were gender differences detected; Japanese women, compared to men, remembered the behaviors of others more than their own, and were also more probable to characterize fair or unfair behavior to others compared to themselves.
+Furthermore, in this study there were gender differences detected; Japanese women, compared to men, remembered the behaviors of others more than their own, and were also more likely to attribute fair or unfair behavior to others than to themselves.

 Another study found that egocentric bias influences perceived fairness.
 Subjects felt that overpayment to themselves were more fair than overpayment to others; by contrast, they felt the underpayment to themselves were less fair than underpayment to others.
 Greenberg's studies showed that this egocentrism was eliminated when the subjects were put in a self-aware state, which was applied in his study with a mirror being placed in front of the subjects.
 When a person is not self-aware, they perceive that something can be fair to them but not necessarily fair to others.
 Therefore, fairness was something biased and subjective.
 When a person is self-aware, there is a uniform standard of fairness and there is no bias.
 When made self-aware, subjects rated overpayment and underpayment to both themselves and to others as equally unfair.
 It is believed that these results were obtained because self-awareness elevated subjects' concerns about perceived fairness in payment, thereby overriding egocentric tendencies.

 The egocentric bias can also be clearly observed in young children, especially those who have not yet developed theory of mind, or the ability to understand concrete situations from the perspective of others.
 In one study by Wimmer and Perner, a child and a stuffed animal were presented with two differently colored boxes and both are shown that one contains an object of interest.
 The experimenter then removed the stuffed animal from the room and moved the object into the other box.
 When asked where the stuffed animal should search for the object, the children overwhelmingly tended to point to the box that they knew the object was in.
 Rather than thinking about the animal's perspective, the children displayed an egocentric bias in assuming that the animal would share their point of view, even though the animal had no way of knowing the same information as them.